infumap/infumap/tools/gpu/README.md

 - `text_embedding`
 - `text_extraction`

-The service launchers require Python 3.10 through 3.13 because the pinned API and ML dependencies do not install reliably on Python 3.9 or 3.14.
+The `image_tagging`, `text_extraction`, and `gateway` launchers require Python 3.10 through 3.13 because the pinned API and ML dependencies do not install reliably on Python 3.9 or 3.14.
 By default they reuse a valid service `.venv`, then try common versioned `python3.x` executables, Homebrew Python installs, and common macOS install locations before plain `python3`.
 Set `PYTHON_BIN=/path/to/python3.13` to force a specific interpreter.

+`text_embedding` is shell-only and starts `llama-server` directly.
+It does not create a Python venv.

 To start all three together from the repo root: